 A good project proposal is necessary to the success of your project.
 It defines the scope.
 It provides the budget.
 Lastly, it sets the timeline.
-In other words, your project proposal sets the tone and expectations for your project.
+In other words, your project proposal sets the tone and expectations for the entire project.

-A project proposal should minimally include the following:
+At a minimum, a project proposal should include the following:

 - goals of the project

 - reasons the project is being undertaken and what the client should expect to achieve from it (think ROI)